ONSgeo/geospatial-training/_docs/intro_to_gis_in_python.md

 * Be able to export your maps and shapefiles.

 ### Requirements
-* We recommend completing the [Awareness of Geography and Statistics](https://onsgeo.github.io/training/_docs/awareness_of_geog_and_stats.html) training prior to starting this course.
+* We recommend completing the [Practical Geography for Statistics](https://onsgeo.github.io/geospatial-training/docs/practical_geog_and_stats) training prior to starting this course.
+* Python and Jupyter Notebooks installed
 * Beginner/Intermediate knowledge of Python and Pandas.

 ### Course Instructions